rcsb/py-rcsbsearchapi/README.md

 Python interface for the RCSB PDB Search API.

-This package requires python 3.7 or later.
+This package requires Python 3.7 or later.

 ## Installation